Dying in the Margins

 Uncovering the reasons for unequal access to home dying for the socio-economically deprived

-This 3 year research project is funded by the Economic and Social Research Council.
-Our aim is to examine experiences of home dying for people living in poverty in the UK in both urban (Glasgow) and rural (Dumfries & Galloway) locations.
+This 4 year (2019-2023) research project is funded by the Economic and Social Research Council.
+Our aim is to examine experiences of home dying for people experiencing poverty in the UK in both urban (Glasgow) and rural (Dumfries & Galloway) locations.

 There is consistent evidence that most people would prefer to die at home and that this is seen as a cultural marker of a 'good death'.

 Whilst there has been recent success in some countries, including the UK, in reducing hospital deaths and increasing deaths at home, these gains have not benefitted everyone.

 Notably, people from more socio-economically deprived areas in the UK have been shown to be less likely to die at home compared to patients from higher socio-economic areas, and this gap is widening.

 People from socio-economically deprived areas are also less likely to die in a hospice and to access specialist palliative care, are more likely to be admitted to hospital in the last 3 months of life, and bereaved relatives report lower satisfaction levels with care received.